gagamil/appmkrsla-challenge-backend/README.md

 This decision makes the requirement to ack a bit off.
 Since it should happen via the same mean as delivery.
 Still, can ack via a dedicated API endpoint or simply messaging to a queue (makes the backend implementation a bit more separated in terms of concerns).
 The flag isAck is implemented in the data structure (interface).

+As for the use of async ops - did enable nestjs cache system which is by definition async.
+Thus all calling layers are equally async and ready to switch to traditional databases.

 ## Unittests.

 None.